 Birmingham Bus Accident Attorney

 Did you suffer severe injuries or was your loved one killed in a bus accident in Alabama?
-You are probably looking for some kind of way to obtain the money you need for medical costs, rehabilitation, or funeral expenses from the at-fault bus company.
+You are probably looking for some way to obtain the money you need for medical costs, rehabilitation, or funeral expenses from the at-fault bus company.

-Serious bus crashes frequently result in fatal injuries, but even those who survive sustain catastrophic injuries require several months, years, or even lifetimes of rehabilitation.
-You may be entitled to compensation for all of your medical bills, lost income, and several other damages.
+Serious bus crashes frequently result in fatal injuries, but even those who survive or sustain catastrophic injuries require several months, years, or even lifetimes of rehabilitation.
+You may be entitled to compensation for all of your medical bills, lost income, and other damages.

 The Birmingham bus accident lawyers at Farris, Riley & Pitt, LLP have been handling various motor vehicle accident claims for over two decades.
 We understand how to prove a bus company’s negligence and secure maximum compensation for victims.

 You are probably dealing with many other concerns.
 Let our firm see how we can help.
 You can have Farris, Riley & Pitt, LLP review your case and help you understand all of your legal options when you call (205) 324-1212 to receive a free consultation.